slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
+> *'We never know where we’re going, but we sure as hell ought to know where we are.'*

 what's life? showing up for the people you love, again and again, until you can’t show up anymore. -- Rebecca Walker

 “The trick is to enjoy life.
 Don’t wish away your days, waiting for better ones ahead.” --  Marjorie Pay Hinckley